wzulfikar/lifelog/programming/my_personal_laravel_setup.md

 - Use bower for fast front-end deployment
 - Use `gulp tdd` with phpunit
 - Use dropzonejs
-- Combine dropzonejs with form
+- Use dropzonejs within form
 - Use [jenssegers/laravel-rollbar](https://github.com/jenssegers/laravel-rollbar) for error monitoring using [rollbar](https://rollbar.com)
 - Setup registration for *environtment-specific* service providers